uktrade/tensorflow-m1-docker/README.md

     .
 ```

-At the end of the build the location of the `whl` file in the Docker image should be output to the console: it is likely to be of the form `/tmp/tensorflow_pkg/tensorflow-<version>-<tags>.whl`.
+At the end of the build the location of the `whl` file in the Docker image should be output to the console.
+If not, run the below:

-If there is no visible information about the 'whl' file, run the below:

 ```bash
 docker run --rm -it -t tensorflow ls /tmp/tensorflow_pkg/
 ```

+It is likely to be of the form `/tmp/tensorflow_pkg/tensorflow-<version>-<tags>.whl`.

 To copy it out of Docker to the local filesystem edit and run the below.